-- Average price per dose for 3-dose vaccines between 2006-2009. - 2011 price for 13-valent vaccines (US public market) and price for AMC vaccines (UNICEF/GAVI market).
-Under the 2010 AMC supply agreements, companies will receive an additional payment of US\$ 3.50 per dose for approximately 20% of doses provided.
-This additional payment is funded by the AMC donor commitments. - 2011 average price per dose assuming 3-dose equivalence among available products (US public market).
-Price through UNICEF not yet available. - Price decreases may only be achievable in the mid- to long-term.
+- Price decreases may only be achievable in the mid- to long-term.
 One of the main reasons for this is the length of the process for new entrants to get to market.
-A supply strategy for a new vaccine would ideally start seven years or more before the introduction of the vaccine.
-Price considerations thus may need to be weighed against public health benefits and expectations must be set realistically, taking into account the short, medium and long-term market dynamics.

-- Pooling demand through UNICEF procurement has been an effective mechanism to reduce price through increased demand certainty and larger order purchases.
+A supply strategy for a new vaccine would ideally start seven years or more before the introduction of the vaccine and be matched with a procurement strategy supportive of new entrants.
+Price considerations thus may need to be weighed against public health benefits and expectations must be set realistically, taking into account the short, medium and long-term market dynamics. - Pooling demand through UNICEF procurement has been an effective mechanism to reduce price through increased demand certainty and larger order purchases.
 The creation of a strategic demand forecasting platform and the use of long-term commitments and tenders over several years have increased the certainty of demand, enabling manufacturers to plan production more effectively, which in turn reduces the risk of supply shortages.
 However, challenges remain in matching supplier awards and forecasted country uptake in the early years of a vaccine introduction.
 A better understanding of in-country programmatic issues needs to be matched with anticipating any supply issues so as to better balance the strategic aspiration of high and rapid country uptake with the more tactical process of vaccine procurement and implementation at country level. - Market segmentation and the emergence of micro-markets can negatively affect GAVI's ability to leverage economies of scale in purchasing.
 For instance, while all of the pentavalent vaccine products purchased with GAVI funds have equivalent clinical profiles (in terms of efficacy, safety, tolerability), they are quite different in terms of formulation (liquid versus lyophilised products) and presentation (1, 2 and 10 dose vials).
-These differences can have programmatic implications.
+These differences can have programmatic and cost implications to countries.
 While innovation that optimises product formulation or presentations to better meet country needs is welcome, the proliferation of these micro-markets can limit the value GAVI can add through pooling demand.
-Regular interactions with countries to solicit feedback on product preferences and early signalling to manufacturers about desired product characteristics, together with careful management of the product menu offered to countries can mitigate the negative consequences of micro-markets. - Although price is of critical importance, other factors also help achieve rapid and wide coverage in developing countries.
+Regular interactions with countries to solicit feedback on product preferences and cost implications, early signaling to manufacturers about desired product characteristics, together with careful management of the product menu offered to countries, can mitigate the negative consequences of micro-markets. - Although price is of critical importance, other supply factors also help achieve rapid and wide coverage in developing countries.
 These factors include: the reliability of supply; sourcing products of the highest quality possible; ensuring that the products are optimally formulated for the countries' population needs and for the local distribution systems in place; and facilitating the entry of new suppliers.
 The need to address these factors may sometimes dilute the magnitude or speed of price reductions but are critical for the long-term viability of supplying the right vaccines to developing countries. - Risk-sharing models have been successful at incentivising manufacturers.
 For example, part of the pilot AMC implies that GAVI guarantees a certain level of demand for pneumococcal vaccines.
 Having the AMC take on some financial risk through a demand guarantee has enabled manufacturers to produce vaccines suitable to GAVI countries and price guarantees over long periods of time.
+Demand guarantees have also been used to provide certainty to new suppliers of pentavalent vaccines.